-The Northville Rotary Club (www.northvillerotary.org) has been serving the community and promoting harmony and goodwill throughout the world for over ninety years.
-The 5th annual “2018Tour de Ville Benefit BikeRide”, starting and ending in Northville is our major fund raising event for the year and in our first four years we attracted over 1,700 riders and raised over $75K for charities and causes such as the Rotary International Foundation, Kids Against Hunger, local scholarships, student exchange programs, Little Free Libraries, Shelter Box, Life Remodeled and local food banks.
+The Rotary Club of Northville (www.northvillerotary.org) has been serving the community and promoting harmony and goodwill throughout the world for over ninety years.
+The 9th annual “2022 Tour de Ville Benefit Bike Ride” on October 1, 2022 starting and ending in Northville, is our major fund raising event for the year.
+In our first eight years we've attracted over 3,200 riders.
+We've raised over $200,000 for charities and causes such as The Rotary Foundation of Rotary International, Kids Against Hunger, local scholarships, student exchange programs, Little Free Libraries, Shelter Box, Life Remodeled and local food banks.

-This fully supported ride includes:
+Fully supported ride includes:

 Please join us on this fun and healthy ride and support our local communities – click on the Register page to sign up now.

 Our impact starts with our members—people who work tirelessly with their clubs to solve some of our communities' toughest challenges.
 Their efforts are supported by Rotary International, our member association, and The Rotary Foundation, which turns generous donations into grants that fund the work of our members and partners around the world.
-Rotary is led by our members—responsible leaders who help to carry forward our organization's mission and values in their elected roles
+Rotary is led by our members—responsible leaders who help to carry forward our organization's mission and values in their elected roles.

+Rotary is made up of three parts: Rotary Clubs, Rotary International and The Rotary Foundation.
+Rotary clubs are the heart of Rotary and bring together dedicated individuals to exchange ideas, build relationships, and take action.
+Rotary Clubs are supported by Rotary International and The Rotary Foundation.
 The Rotary Foundation uses generous donations to fund projects by Rotarians and our partners in communities around the world.
 As a nonprofit, all of the Foundation's funding comes from voluntary contributions made by Rotarians and friends who share our vision of a better world.

 Rotary International Partners